Slippery slope

-A slippery slope argument (SSA), in logic, critical thinking, political rhetoric, and caselaw, is an argument in which a party asserts that a relatively small first step leads to a chain of related events culminating in some significant (usually negative) effect.
+In a slippery slope argument, a course of action is rejected because the slippery slope advocate believes it will lead to a chain reaction resulting in an undesirable end or ends.
 The core of the slippery slope argument is that a specific decision under debate is likely to result in unintended consequences.
 The strength of such an argument depends on whether the small step really is likely to lead to the effect.
 This is quantified in terms of what is known as the warrant (in this case, a demonstration of the process that leads to the significant effect).
-This type of argument is sometimes used as a form of fearmongering in which the probable consequences of a given action are exaggerated in an attempt to scare the audience.
-However, differentiation is necessary, since, in other cases, it might be demonstrable that the small step is likely to lead to an effect.